lesleyrs/clipboard-narrator/README.md

 Current problems are commented in `main.gd`, but it's completely functional.

+Inside the application press `h` to get a tts explanation.
+Copying the same text back to back does not work, press `r` for that.

 # interrupt, queue, and manual modes
 This application works differently based on which mode you are in (changed by pressing tab)